What is Compression Molding?

 Compression Molding Highlights

-- Fast mold and part quote (inserts must be quoted offline by a project manager)
+- Fast mold and part quote

-- Low cost, high quality and fast turnaround
+- Low cost, high quality, fast turnaround

 - Online project management